Supreeth095/DataViz2/README.md

 If number of neighborhoods are less than 10:

-Attributes and their :
+Attributes and theeir marks and channels are:

-Neighborhood Name
+1.Neighborhood Name
   Type:Categorical
   Mark: Point
   Channel: Position(Vertical)

-UCR (Different types of crime):
+2.UCR (Different types of crime):
   Type:Categorical
   Mark: Area
    Channel: Color(Saturation)

-Total Number of crimes in a neighborhood(Derived attribute):
+3.Total Number of crimes in a neighborhood(Derived attribute):
   Type:Categorical
   Mark: Area
   Channel:Size (Area)